 Delay your date to another, less busy night

-As you’ll note, our movie date night is not on Valentine’s Day this year but on the day after.
+As you’ll note, our movie date night is not on Valentine’s Day this year but a couple of days beforehand.
 That’s partially because going out for the holiday itself can be a bit of a nightmare.
 In addition to many of the top dining and entertainment locations being busy as all get out, they might also limit their offerings or hike their prices via package “deals” for the occasion.
 So why not skip all that and go out on a night when you can actually enjoy yourself?

 Netflix and chill

 For the truly frugal and/or just downright lazy, you can do what all the hip kids are doing: “Netflix and chill.”
 Okay, so that might have a different meaning to some, but let’s take it at face value for now.
-If cooking that great dinner has you worn out, you can always skip the theatre idea and plop yourself on the couch for some movie streaming fun (note: it doesn’t have to be Netflix — you can stream movies on subscriptions services like Hulu or Amazon Prime, rent them digitally from Amazon or iTunes, or pick up a Redbox from one of their many kiosks).
-Just remember: any teenager can Netflix and chill, but us 30-year-olds do it in sweatpants 😉
+If cooking that great dinner has you worn out, you can always skip the theatre idea and plop yourself on the couch for some movie streaming fun (note: it doesn’t have to be Netflix — you can stream movies on subscriptions services like Hulu or Amazon Prime; rent them digitally from Amazon, iTunes or YouTube; or pick up a Redbox from one of their many kiosks).
+Just remember: any teenager can Netflix and chill, but us 30-year-olds do it in sweatpants. 😉

 Cozy up by the fire